edix/LoadDll/README.md

 Load a DLL in LoadDLL and go on!

-Source is made for Visual Studio 2010 and uses Length Disassembly Engine (LDE) by BeatriX.
-I made this tool in 2011.
+Source is made for Visual Studio 2010 and uses Length Disassembly Engine (LDE) by BeatriX and MemoryModule by Joachim Bauch.
+I made this tool in 2011 and updated it in 2014.

 Screenshots
 ===========